VeselinaSidova/Bulgaria-Travel-Gems/README.md

 ## Usage
 Visit the application URL and register as a user.
-After registration, you'll be able to view, add, edit, and delete locations and read, add, edit, and delete articles.
+After registration, you'll be able to view, add, edit, and delete locations and articles.
 You will also be able to add articles to your favorites, using the "heart" button.